cbladt/ModbusMaster/README.md

 * ModbusMaster must be designed in a way that makes it easy to add further function codes.

 * ModbusMaster shall not be specifc to any hardware.

-* ModbusMaster shall not use dynamic memory, as it is not available on all targeted platforms.